-Even if the Assembly and Executive were non-functioning from 2002 onwards, it was clear that the peace would last.
-As the peace wore on, the pressure grew on loyalist paramilitary groups to remove paramilitary murals and in particular those showing hooded gunmen.
+Even if the new, post-peace, Northern Ireland Assembly and Executive were non-functioning from 2002 onwards, it was clear that the peace would last.
+And as the peace wore on, the pressure grew on loyalist paramilitary groups to remove paramilitary murals and in particular those showing hooded gunmen.

-Visual History 08 described the introduction of Ulster-Scots murals and 36th Division murals but also mentioned various reasons why loyalist hooded gunmen did not go away in the years between 1994 and 2002: perception of the Agreement as a threat; uncertainty over the IRA’s resistance to decommissioning; use by paramilitary organisations to assert control over an area (including asserting control by one group over a fellow loyalist group); a lack of alternative themes.
+Visual History 08 described the introduction of Ulster-Scots murals and 36th Division murals as additional themes in PUL muraling, but it also mentioned various reasons why loyalist hooded gunmen did not go away in the years between 1994 and 2002: perception of the Agreement as a threat; uncertainty over the IRA’s resistance to decommissioning; use by paramilitary organisations to assert control over an area (including asserting control by one group over a fellow loyalist group); a lack of alternative themes.
 (Previous pages describe how ‘active service’ hooded gunmen were removed from republican murals after 1994 – Visual History 07 and Visual History 08 – and the direction that republican murals went in after the peace – Visual History 09).

-These obstacles were overcome beginning in 2003 with various local initiatives but what it really took to remove gunmen was a substantial intervention by the state beginning in 2004 with the “Art For Regeneration” programme from the Arts Council NI and Belfast City Council.
-In 2005, 2.4 million pounds were allocated to nine borough councils for a variety of projects, including the removal or repainting of murals and installation of sculpture in public places (Arts Council NI Press Release); then in 2006 the Shared Communities Consortium (led by the Arts Council and the Executive) launched the “Re-Imaging Communities” programme, with the 3.3 million pounds pilot programme running from 2006 to 2009 and renewed for 2012-2015.
+These obstacles were overcome, beginning in 2003, by a handful of local initiatives, but a significant decrease in images of gunmen required a substantial intervention by the state, beginning in 2004 with the “Art For Regeneration” programme from the Arts Council NI and Belfast City Council.
+In 2005, 2.4 million pounds were allocated to nine borough councils for a variety of projects, including the removal or repainting of murals and installation of sculpture in public places (Arts Council NI Press Release); then in 2006 the Shared Communities Consortium (led by the Arts Council and the Executive) launched the “Re-Imaging Communities” programme, with the 3.3 million pounds pilot programme running from 2006 to 2009 and then renewed for 2012-2015.

 Before re-imaging, most wall art is sectarian and oppositional, though it is so to differing degrees.
 Here is a brief survey of themes which have become more prevalent after the peace and have been used as alternatives to paramilitary images:

-While historical murals, such as those depicting the Williamite campaign in Ireland (1688, 1690), the rebellions of the United Irishmen (1798, 1803), the mobilisation against Home Rule (1912), the Easter Rising (1916) and the Battle Of The Somme (1916), are seen as an improvement over paramilitary murals, they are still sectarian and oppositional.
-One might think that historical events should be evaluated on a case-by-case basis, but in practice every event that has been represented (so far) has been represented because it is significant enough to one of the sects.
-State agencies fund works on these themes, as an alternative to the more oppositional paramilitary murals.
+While historical murals, such as those depicting the [PUL] Williamite campaign in Ireland (1688, 1690), the [CNR] rebellions of the United Irishmen (1798, 1803), the [PUL] mobilisation against Home Rule (1912), the [CNR] Easter Rising (1916) and the [PUL] Battle Of The Somme (1916), are seen as an improvement over paramilitary murals, and as such the State agencies fund works on these themes.
+Nonetheless, they are still sectarian and oppositional.
+One might think that historical events vary enough that they would have to be evaluated on a case-by-case basis, but in practice every event that has been represented (so far) has been represented because it is significant enough to one of the sects.

-Cultural murals (Celtic myths, Gaelic games, Gaelic music and dancing, flute bands from both sects) are less oppositional: they can function as positive expressions of one sect’s culture, especially when viewed by people internal to the sect, but when viewed by outsiders, they often function oppositionally when the culture of one sect is perceived as a threat by the other.
+Cultural murals (Celtic myths, Gaelic games, Gaelic music and dancing (all CNR), flute bands from both sects) are less oppositional: they can function as positive expressions of one sect’s culture, especially when viewed by people internal to the sect, but when viewed by outsiders, they often function oppositionally when the culture of one sect is perceived as a threat by the other.

 Team sports serve (all over the world) as a proxy for battle between communities.
 In Northern Ireland, soccer is the only team sport of note played by large numbers from both sects, and the teams that are best on each side have sectarian as well as rivalrous roles.
 Thus, the pre-eminent Protestant team, south Belfast’s Linfield, is opposed to both Catholic-supported teams in general as well as to other Protestant teams, such as east Belfast’s Glentoran.
 There are different leagues in Northern Ireland and the Republic, and thus no chance that Catholic fans might back Linfield as the Belfast team in an all-Ireland cup final or in European competitions.
 Similarly, the two associations – the Irish Football Association and the Football Association Of Ireland (no, this is not a Monty Python joke) – are represented by two national teams: Northern Ireland and the Republic Of Ireland, respectively.
 Back at the club level, global media has allowed people to follow their favorite teams abroad.
 First to mind come the Glasgow teams Rangers and Celtic, which are supported along sectarian lines, by Protestants and Catholics respectively.
 Teams from England and further afield might draw support from both Catholics and Protestants, but then … there are, with very few exceptions, no murals to these teams in both areas.
 Again, the rule seems to be: if it doesn’t identify us in opposition to them, it’s not worth putting on a wall.